shadow-robot/optoforce/optoforce/README.md

 > **Note:** The path to give to the optoforce node has to be adapted.

+> **Note:** Should there be a problem getting the serial number, a random number will be used instead of the serial number.

 ## Quickstart

 Have a look at `optoforce.launch` for the node's parameters and their values.